walmartlabs/concord-website/docs/plugins-v1/ldap.md

   search for security group or not

 <a name="isMemberOf"/>

 ## Is Member Of

-The LDAP task can be used to check whether a user is a member of a particular group, includeing recursive searching, with the `isMemberOf` action.
+The LDAP task can be used to check whether a user is a member of a particular group, including recursive searching, with the `isMemberOf` action.

 ```yaml
 flows: